slothoth/Fall-From-Heaven/README.md

 # Design choices and required changes:
 ## Tech System:
-  - Tech tree is now vastly different, being split into two, need to decide what techs go where and even pare techs apart.
+  - [x] Tech tree is now vastly different, being split into two, need to decide what techs go where and even pare techs apart.
-  - come up with eurekas
+  - [ ] come up with eurekas

 ## Leader Trait System:
   - civ iv had boilerplate leader traits, civ vi has bespoke traits per leader that are far more specific.
+  - [ ] Implement modifiers for each of the civ iv leader traits (organized etc.) Apply to relevant leaders
 ## City System:
-  - District system means we need to change a lot of buildings, categorise them by District, then reexamine if that buildings path makes sense.
+  - [x] District system means we need to change a lot of buildings, categorise them by District,
+  - [ ] Reexamine if that buildings path makes sense.
 ## Religion System:
-  - due to custom religions being a thing, how do we incorporate the veil, Order, kilmorph?  : this will need a lot of research, see how other grand conversions deal with this.
+  - [ ] due to custom religions being a thing, how do we incorporate the veil, Order, kilmorph?  : this will need a lot of research, see how other grand conversions deal with this.
 Could implement it as Secret Societies.
 ## Governer System:
+  - [ ] Make sure governers arent broken
-  - existing governers arent very flavourful to the ffh universe, but this is an added extra
+  - [ ] existing governers arent very flavourful to the ffh universe, but this is an added extra
 ## Great People System:
-  - gp are very unique in civ vi, need to parse which i have to remove.
+  - [ ] Duplicate Great people so they all are basically the same, as for civ iv.
+  - [ ] Grigori Great Adventurer issue, put under Great Writer, and then change its requirements
 ## City State System:
   - didnt exist in civ iv, so dont know how i would approach it?
 Could just have them be a generic race (orc, human, dwarf, elf), or inherit the governance of nearby civs, like Age of Wonders
 ## Wonder System:
+  - [ ] Find why we cant find filter wonders in buildinginfos
-  - need to port existing wonders to outside the city and adjust as needed.
+  - [ ] Extra: port existing wonders to outside the city and adjust as needed.
 ## Over/Undercouncil:
   - world congress but without inclusive participation : bonus feature really
 ## Agendas for leaders: